-- 39.1 The committee must ensure that minutes are taken and kept of each general meeting. - 39.2 The minutes must record the business considered at the meeting, any resolution on which a vote is taken and the result of the vote. - 39.3 In addition, the minutes of each annual general meeting must include- - 39.3.1 the names of the members attending the meeting; and - 39.3.2 proxy forms given to the Chairperson of the meeting under rule 32; and - 39.3.3 the annual performance report; and - 39.3.4 the financial statements submitted to the members in accordance with rule 28; and - 39.3.5 the certificate signed by two committee members, certifying that the financial statements give a true and fair view of the financial position and performance of the association; and - 39.3.6 any audited accounts and auditor's report or report of a review accompanying the financial statements that are required under the Act.
+- 39.1 The committee must ensure that minutes are taken and kept of each general meeting. - 39.2 The minutes must record the business considered at the meeting, any resolution on which a vote is taken and the result of the vote. - 39.3 In addition, the minutes of each annual general meeting must include- - 39.3.1 the names of the members attending the meeting; and - 39.3.2 proxy forms given to the Chairperson of the meeting under rule 32; and - 39.3.3 the financial statements submitted to the members in accordance with rule 28; and - 39.3.4 the certificate signed by two committee members, certifying that the financial statements give a true and fair view of the financial position and performance of the association; and - 39.3.5 any audited accounts and auditor's report or report of a review accompanying the financial statements that are required under the Act.